ebsco/edsapi-koha-plugin/docs/index.md

 # Quick Installation Steps

+This plugin requires an active EBSCO Discovery Services subscription.
+Ensure you have a copy of the EDS API details before getting started.

 1. Download the package file [eds_plugin_17.11004.kpz](https://github.com/ebsco/edsapi-koha-plugin/blob/master/eds_plugin_17.11004.kpz)

 2. Login to Koha Admin and go to the plugin screen